rileyweber-byte/engineering-project/README.md

 # Engineering_21_Game
-This is my github file for my engineering project which I have no idea what is going to be yet.
-I will make something awesome and cool for my engineering project.
+I want my code to create a game of 21 with players defined aas dealer and other players.
+I want it to be able to tell when I win or lose.

 MY CODE: